Wilfried-O/cloudcast/README.md

 ## 📋 Project Status

-- ✅ **Initial Cleanup:** Removed default React boilerplate (logos, tests, `reportWebVitals.js`, etc.)
-- ✅ **Setup Complete:** Configured ESLint, Prettier, and project structure
 - ✅ **Completed features:**
     - Display current weather for a city using its name and showing the local time at that city
     - Dynamic backgrounds that change with weather conditions and local time
+    - 5-days forecast display
     - Unit Toggle (°C or °F)

 - ⚙️ **Work in Progress:**
-    - 5-day forecast display
     - UI improvement: add logo and icons, polish dark mode
+    - Improve mobile responsiveness

 ### 🧭 Next Steps

-- Improve mobile responsiveness
 - Consider accessibility (aria)
+- Location search improvements:
-- Location search improvements (e.g. specify country for a more precise search)
+    - can specify country of the city
+    - search by postal code / zip code
+- Support French language, and then Spanish

 ---